EmonRezaBD/Data-Analyzer/README.md

 ![Fig. 1](https://github.com/EmonRezaBD/Data-Analyzer/blob/main/InitialView.PNG)  |  ![Fig. 2](https://github.com/EmonRezaBD/Data-Analyzer/blob/main/FinalView.PNG)

 ### :blue_book: App Description
 This app is developed to get a good grasp on MFC C++ framework.
 All the basic features and their fully functional implementation can be found here.
+This repo is helpful for the beginners in MFC C++.
 Features of this app-
 * Load file : A button to load a CSV file
 * Tab control: For creating different tabs for specific purpose